|

 "...a

-lasting settlement within a united Sri Lanka that ensures the national
+and lasting settlement within a united Sri Lanka that ensures the

-rights of Tamils.
-However, despite their rhetoric about "peace",
+national rights of Tamils.
+However, despite their rhetoric about

-Kumaratunga and her international backers are opposed to a confederal
+"peace", Kumaratunga and her international backers are opposed to a

-system.
-They view Tamils as a "minority" and therefore not entitled to
+confederal system.
+They view Tamils as a "minority" and therefore

-sponsoring Kumaratunga are themselves busy manipulating and controlling
+are sponsoring Kumaratunga are themselves busy manipulating and

-their own so-called "minorities".
-Politicians in those governments come
+controlling their own so-called "minorities".
+Politicians in those

-by and large from the respective majority nation in each country.
+governments come by and large from the respective majority nation in

-is to defend the international system of States.
-They are committed
+national interest is to defend the international system of States.

-to defeating any internal military challenge to any State anywhere
+They are committed to defeating any internal military challenge to

-(except of course liberation movements they support for geopolitical
+any State anywhere (except of course liberation movements they

 |